andycranston/monopng/README.md

 mpng.plot(10, 20, 128)
 ```

-will set the pixel located 11 pixels across from the left veritical edge of the image
+will set the pixel located 11 pixels across from the left vertical edge of the image
 and 21 pixels down from the top horizontal edge to a pixel value of 128.

 Pixel coordinates are zero based.
 That means that for an image 100 pixels wide and 50